Turning Struggles Into Stories

 This is why these stories build trust faster.

-They show how decisions are made when things aren’t working.
+They reveal how decisions are made when things stop working.

 A Structure That Holds the Story Together